At a Glance

 How do I include my prioritization exercise link in my UserTesting test?

 For an unmoderated test, add a task that explains that—in the next task—they will be prioritizing a list of content based on the frequency they use it and its importance to them.
-Add any additional context that a participant might need.
+Add any additional context that a contributor might need.

 Then add a URL asset at the appropriate point in your test and put the prioritization exercise link into the URL field.
 Update the instruction text to reflect that they will be taken to a prioritization activity.

-For Live Conversation tests, at the appropriate point in the discussion, put the link to the prioritization activity into the chat, so that the participant can follow the link and complete the activity during the session.
+For Live Conversation tests, at the appropriate point in the discussion, put the link to the prioritization activity into the chat, so that the contributor can follow the link and complete the activity during the session.

 Results of your Prioritization Matrix